DanielNeset/learncpp/README.md

 ### 8 - Templates

 Making templates lets you set a default template for a class or method, and can take in multiple types.

+### 9 - STL Algorithms

+Learning about some built in algorithms in c++, we can use on vectors.

+### 9 - STL Algorithms Rust

+Learning about super simple algorithms in Rust.